ibm-cloud-architecture/refarch-kc-ui/README.md

 # User Interface and BFF for the KC container shipment solution

 This repository includes the user interface in Angular as Single Page Application and the BFF in nodejs to present the container shipment demonstration.
+It uses the different simulator microservices and functions to support the end to end demonstration.

 ## User stories to support